PeWu/topola/README.md

 Try it with your own GEDCOM file: https://pewu.github.io/topola/upload

 [Topola Genealogy Viewer](https://pewu.github.io/topola/) is a complete web application build around this library.
+It can also be used as a [Webtrees addon](https://github.com/PeWu/topola-webtrees).

 ## Running
 To run the demo, run these commands: